sm010422/university_homework/README.md

-University homework repository
+# University homework repository

+- Java programming homework
   and this file is README.md

 ```